 |Time||1 hour 30 minutes.|

 This walk does a loop around the NT's Morden Hall Park (free entry) with rose garden, waterways, reed beds, and parkland.
-After passing Deen City (children's) Farm (Tue-Sun 10.00-16.30), it passes Merton Abbey Mill, a collection of heritage industrial buildings which are now cafes.
+After passing Deen City (children's) Farm (Tue-Sun 10.00-16.30), it passes Merton Abbey Mills, a collection of heritage industrial buildings which are now cafes.

-Morden Hall Park (NT, wikipedia).
+Morden Hall Park NT (wikipedia).
 The estate has an interesting history.
 In Henry VIII's time, this area was part of Merton Abbey.
 In the 18th century, the area became an estate with a deer park, a cress farm, and had watermills.
 The last owner of the estate held large film star fairs in the 30's.
-The estate is now owned by the National Trust with the condition that 'a fee shall not be charged so that my Morden estate shall be open to the public'.
+The last owner gave it to the National Trust with the condition that 'a fee shall not be charged so that my Morden estate shall be open to the public'.
 The Hall is wedding venue not open to the public.
 There is parkland, with the river Wandle flowing through it, and a wetlands boardwalk (free, always open).
-The rose garden, free car park, garden centre, and cafe with fine views of the car park, are open 09.00-18.00 daily.
+The rose garden, free car park, garden centre, and pleasent cafe with fine views of the car park, are open 09.00-18.00 daily.
 The rose garden cottage is let out as a nursery school.
 There is another cafe in the eco-renovated stables (in summer open to 16.30).
 Don't confuse with the similarly named Morden Park.

-Merton Abbey Millsa (website, wikipedia, a former William Morris 'arts and crafts' factory with links to William Morris.
+Merton Abbey Mills (wikipedia), a collection of heritage buildings, was a former 'arts and crafts' factory with links to William Morris.
 It is not as popular as it once was (its free summer soul and jazz live music recently had to close due to alcohol related trouble, and opposition from the newly built flats in the area).
 There are still some picturesque buildings and small cafes.

 National Rail: 03457 48 49 50 • Travelline SE (bus times): 0871 200 2233 (12p/min) • TFL (London) : 0343 222 1234